 6.

-C. Maintenance
+B. Maintenance

-1. Vegetative clearing operations for maintenance purposes to be carried out within the corridor shall follow the general standards for clearing right-of-way for overhead transmission lines as referenced in Sections XIV.A.7 and XIV.B.2.
+1. Vegetative clearing and associated vegetation burning operations for maintenance purposes may be carried out within the ROW corridor..
 Selective clearing of vegetation is preferred over clearing and grubbing or clear cutting.

-N. Coal Pile Formerly Condition XXIV.
+J. Coal Pile Formerly Condition XXIV.
 Coal Pile

-The coal pile shall be lined with a material with a permeability not greater than 1 x 10-7 cm/sec. or the leachate shall be controlled to prevent violation of water quality criteria beyond the zone of discharge.
+The coal pile and future expansions shall be lined with a geomembrane or an earthen material with a permeability not greater than 1x10 -7cm/sec. or the leachate shall be controlled to prevent violation of water quality criteria beyond the zone of discharge.
+The liner shall be protected at all times and shall be repaired in the event of any damages.

-O. Pond Perimeter Berms Formerly Condition V.E.
+K Pond Perimeter Berms Formerly Condition V.E.
 Pond Perimeter Berms

 Construction of the water storage pond perimeter berms shall be in conformance with the provisions of Chapter 62-672, F.A.C, regarding earthen dams, and should be inspected regularly by a licensed engineer.